History of Inter Milan: Foundation and early years

-The club was founded on 9 March 1908 as Foot-Ball Club Internazionale following a schism from the Milan Cricket and Football Club (44 members).
-A group of Italians and Swiss (Giorgio Muggiani, a painter who also designed the club's logo; Bossard; Lana; Bertoloni; De Olma; Enrico Hintermann; Arturo Hintermann; Carlo Hintermann; Pietro Dell'Oro; Hugo and Hans Rietmann; Voelkel; Maner; Wipf; and Carlo Ardussi) were unhappy about the domination of Italians in the Milan team and broke away from them, leading to the creation of Internazionale.
+The club was founded on March 9th 1908 as Foot-Ball Club Internazionale following a schism within Milan Cricket and Football Club (44 members).
+A group of Italians and Swiss (Giorgio Muggiani, a painter who also designed the club's logo; Bossard; Lana; Bertoloni; De Olma; Enrico Hintermann; Arturo Hintermann; Carlo Hintermann; Pietro Dell'Oro; Hugo and Hans Rietmann; Voelkel; Maner; Wipf; and Carlo Ardussi) were unhappy with the preponderance of Italians in the Milan team and broke away from it, leading to the creation of Internazionale.
 The name of the club derives from the wish of its founding members to accept foreign players without limits as well as Italians.

 The club won its very first Scudetto (championship) in 1910 and its second in 1920.
 The captain and coach of the first Scudetto was Virgilio Fossati, who was killed in World War I.

 Ambrosiana-Inter

-In 1922, Inter were in Group B of the CCI First Division and came in last place after picking up only 11 points in the season.
+In 1922, Inter were in Group B of the CCI First Division and came in last after picking up only 11 points in the season.
 Inter remained in the top league after winning two salvation play-offs.

 In 1928, during the Fascist era, the club was forced to merge with the Unione Sportiva Milanese and was renamed Società Sportiva Ambrosiana.
-For the 1928–29 season, they wore white shirts around this time with a red cross emblazoned on it: this design was inspired by the flag and coat of arms of the city of Milan, which in turn derives from the flag of the patron saint of Milan, St. Ambrose, and dates back to the fourth century.
-In 1929, incoming president Oreste Simonotti decided to change name to Associazione Sportiva Ambrosiana and restored the original black-and-blue striped jerseys.
-Supporters, however, continued to call the team Inter, and in 1931 (after U.S. Milanese reconstitution), new president Pozzani caved to shareholder pressure and changed the name to Associazione Sportiva Ambrosiana-Inter.
+For the 1928–29 season, they wore white shirts with a red cross emblazoned on it: this design was inspired by the flag and coat of arms of the city of Milan, which in turn derives from the flag of the patron saint of Milan, St. Ambrose, and dates back to the fourth century.
+In 1929, incoming president Oreste Simonotti decided to change the club's name to Associazione Sportiva Ambrosiana and restored the original black-and-blue striped jerseys.
+Supporters, however, continued to call the team Inter, and in 1931 (after the reconstitution of U.S. Milanese), new president Pozzani caved in to shareholder pressure and changed the name to Associazione Sportiva Ambrosiana-Inter.

 Their first Coppa Italia (Italian Cup) was won in 1938–39, led by the great legend Giuseppe Meazza, for whom the San Siro stadium is officially named, and a fifth league championship followed in 1940, despite an injury to Meazza.
 After the end of World War II, the club re-emerged under their original name: Internazionale.
-Following the war, Inter won its sixth championship in 1953 and the seventh in 1954.
+Following the war, Inter won its sixth championship in 1953 and the seventh in 1954 - both of the titles were won with Attilio Giovannini as captain.